robmarkcole/fastpages-blog/_posts/2022-07-21-worldstrat.md

 ---
 # The WorldStrat Dataset

 A new dataset called the WorldStrat dataset was this week [announced on Twitter](https://twitter.com/JCornebise/status/1549356696664956928?s=20&t=0vTPK4qaRNRtx3YCHpA7Rg) by Julien Cornebise and colleagues.
-The release includes a paper on arXiv, code on Github, and the dataset itself on both Zenodo and Kaggle.
+The release includes a paper on arXiv, code on Github, and the dataset itself on both Zenodo and Kaggle (links at the end of this post).

 This dataset is significant for a number of reasons:

 - Greater than 100 GB of imagery with global coverage
 - Covers locations typically under-represented in ML datasets